I'm a Noble on the Brink of Ruin, So I Might as Well Try Mastering Magic

-I'm a Noble on the Brink of Ruin, So I Might as Well Try Mastering Magic (没落予定の貴族だけど、暇だったから魔法を極めてみた, Botsuraku Yotei no Kizoku dakedo, Hima datta kara Mahō wo Kiwamete Mita) is a Japanese light novel series written by Nazuna Miki and illustrated by Kabocha.
+I'm a Noble on the Brink of Ruin, So I Might as Well Try Mastering Magic (没落予定の貴族だけど、暇だったから魔法を極めてみた, Botsuraku Yotei no Kizoku dakedo, Hima datta kara Mahō o Kiwamete Mita) is a Japanese light novel series written by Nazuna Miki and illustrated by Kabocha.
 It began serialization online in September 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by TO Books, who have published ten volumes since February 2020.
-A manga adaptation with art by Rio Akisaki has been serialized online via TO Books' Nico Nico Seiga-based Comic Corona manga service since February 2020 and has been collected in nine tankōbon volumes.
+It was later acquired by TO Books, who have published eleven volumes since February 2020.
+A manga adaptation with art by Rio Akisaki has been serialized online via TO Books' Nico Nico Seiga-based Comic Corona manga service since February 2020 and has been collected in twelve tankōbon volumes.
 An anime television series adaptation produced by Studio Deen and Marvy Jack aired from January to March 2025.

 Premise

 While enjoying an evening drink, a man woke up to find he had become Liam Hamilton; fifth son of a nobleman in another world.
-Due to noble law saying a family loses status if the third generation can't accomplish anything, Liam prepares to study magic; backup plans for staying alive help.
+Due to their kingdom's law of nobility saying that a family loses their status if every three generations haven't accomplish anything noteworthy, Liam prepares to study magic; creating backup plans for the eventual possibility of life as a commoner.

 While determined to be an adventurer, Liam becomes involved with secrets of the land lost to time; slowly rising in fame to status he never hopes to achieve and becomes the land's king.
 In time, nearby kingdoms desire to ally with him or seize control of his land for their own means.